Understand The AFib & Stroke Connection

-“Really anyone is at risk for having atrial fibrillation,” explains Saifullah Siddiqui, MD, interventional cardiologist at Franciscan Health Olympia Fields.
-Thankfully, the condition is almost always treatable.
-“Getting treatment is important so patients can continue to lead full, healthy lives – free of stroke and stroke risk.”
+“Really, anyone is at risk for having atrial fibrillation,” explained Saifullah Siddiqui, MD, interventional cardiologist at Franciscan Health Olympia Fields.
+“It is important to get treatment so patients can continue to lead full, healthy lives — free of stroke and stroke risk.”

-What Are The Risk Factors For AFib Risk?
+What Are The Risk Factors for AFib?

 Other health conditions can also increase your risk of developing AFib.
 These include: